 If you can find a way to record all this review, summing up, and feedback, it will prove extremely helpful to you in developing other workshops, or in revising the one you just conducted.
-A tape recorder is one possibility.
+An audio recorder is one possibility.
 Newsprint or something similar is another.

 - Collect evaluation forms.
 Make sure you get one from everybody, it should take less than a minute to fill out, unless people have complex comments (the best kind, because they give the most specific feedback).